In this article, I will share answers to common grill master questions like how long does charcoal last?

 Most charcoal last 2-3 hours but it depends on a number of factors like the type of charcoal, cooking time, cooking method, quantity and type of meat, and your grilling tool of choice.

-Charcoal briquettes burn for twice the amount of time but such charcoal can go bad after a while due to additives.
+Charcoal briquettes can go bad after a while due to additives.
 It lasts longer in an oxygen restricted environment and may not expire if it doesn’t come in contact with moisture.

-Lump charcoal vs. Charcoal briquettes:
+Lump charcoal vs. Charcoal briquettes: How Long Does Each Will Last

 Charcoal is basically charred wood and the amount and kind of additives added to it define its burn time.

-Basically, how long charcoal last depends on a number of variables.
+In terms of burn time, lump charcoal typically burns faster than charcoal briquettes, but the actual burn time or how long charcoal last depends on a number of variables.

 How long does lump charcoal last?